Biodiversity

 An owl box in a macadamia orchard encourages barn owls to help control rodents

-While honey bee populations are under threat globally, Australian macadamia growers are using Australian native bees to pollinate crops.
+While honey bee populations are under threat globally, Australia’s macadamia growers are using Australian native bees to pollinate crops.
+These remarkable insects are ideally suited to crawling into the delicate, long strands of tiny flowers of a macadamia tree in bloom, supporting pollination in a natural, locally adapted way.

 Watch this video to see regenerative agriculture in action.